Minimalistic Presentation and Coideal Structure of Twisted Yangians: Introduction

 \subsection{Future directions}

-It would be interesting to prove Theorem \ref{thm:embed} (then Theorem \ref{thm:hb-intro} would follow) for the remaining type $\mathsf G_2$.
+It would be interesting to prove Theorem \ref{thm:embed} for the remaining type $\mathsf G_2$, and then Theorem \ref{thm:hb-intro} would follow.
 The main difficulty is verifying the extra relation \eqref{eq:add-rel}, which already seems to be highly nontrivial for the Yangian of $\fksl_2$ (cf. \cite[Appendix]{GRW19}).
-We expect this case can be addressed again via R-matrix presentation, similarly to types $\mathsf A_1$ and $\mathsf B_2\cong\mathsf C_2$.
+We expect this case can be addressed again via the R-matrix presentation, similarly to types $\mathsf A_1$ and $\mathsf B_2\cong\mathsf C_2$.

 Twisted Yangians of quasi-split type in Drinfeld presentation were introduced in \cite{LZ24} where an explicit isomorphism between twisted Yangians in Drinfeld and R-matrix presentations was established for quasi-split type $\mathsf A$ (a case of type $\mathsf{AIII}$).
-Therefore, analogous Theorem \ref{thm:embed} for quasi-split type $\mathsf A$ can be established with similar calculation as done in Appendix \ref{sec:app}.
-Furthermore, one then obtains analogous Theorem \ref{thm:hb-intro} for quasi-split type $\mathsf A$.
+Therefore, an analogue of Theorem \ref{thm:embed} for quasi-split type $\mathsf A$ can be established with a similar calculation to that done in Appendix \ref{sec:app}.
+Furthermore, one then obtains an analogue of Theorem \ref{thm:hb-intro} for quasi-split type $\mathsf A$.
 Thus, it is natural to expect that the results of this article can be generalized to the quasi-split types.

-One would expect our approach can be generalized to $q$-deformed case (affine $\imath$quantum groups) so that Theorem \ref{thm:hb-intro} can be deduced uniformly for all split types and quasi-split $\mathsf{ADE}$ types.
-Comparing to twisted Yangians, the isomorphism between Drinfeld-Jimbo \cite{Kolb14} and Drinfeld presentations were already established in \cite{LW21,Zha22,mLWZ24} and hence this difficulty in twisted Yangian case does not appear in affine $\imath$quantum group case.
+One would expect our approach can be generalized to the $q$-deformed case (affine $\imath$quantum groups) so that Theorem \ref{thm:hb-intro} can be deduced uniformly for all split types and quasi-split $\mathsf{ADE}$ types.
+However, the isomorphism between the Drinfeld-Jimbo \cite{Kolb14} and the Drinfeld presentations was already established in \cite{LW21,Zha22,mLWZ24} and hence this difficulty encountered in the twisted Yangian case does not appear in the affine $\imath$quantum group case.